bcrowell/bcrowell.github.io/african_covid_paradox/index.md

 A lot of attention has focused on physical activity as an explanation for the gentler age-dependence of the COVID mortality curves (Wachira 2022).
-In general, people in a country like Sierra Leone are very physically active, simply because the way they make a living and carry out their daily lives requires it.
-But this hypothesis is hard to test quantitatively as an explanation for the African COVID paradox, because the relevant data in Africa come mostly from the most affluent sector of the population in more developed countries like South Africa (Steenkamp 2022).
+In general, people in a country like Sierra Leone are very physically active, simply because it's required by the way they make a living and carry out their daily lives.
+But this hypothesis is hard to test quantitatively as an explanation for the African COVID paradox, because the relevant data in Africa come mostly from the most affluent sector of the population in more developed countries.
+The best study involved South Africans who got an incentive from their employer or their health insurance company to wear an electronic gadget such as a Fitbit or keep a log of their exercise (Steenkamp 2022).
 And in any case, a sedentary lifestyle is just one part of a set of intercorrelated health issues that includes also includes obesity and diabetes.

 But rates of diabetes, at least, are relatively easy to obtain for various countries.